 - the right to limit our use of it in certain circumstances.

-You can also make a complaint to the Information Commissioner's Office (ICO) if you believe we have not used your information in line with the law.
-The ICO's contact details can be found on their website.
+You can also make a complaint to the Information Commissioner’s Office (ICO) if you believe we have not used your information in line with the law.
+The ICO’s contact details can be found on the

 Requests for information made to the Senedd Commission